HomeOur Services

 Proteasome inhibitors are approved by the FDA for the treatment of multiple myeloma.
 The proteasome is a complex of proteins inside cells that break down unneeded or damaged proteins in healthy cells and cancer cells.
 Proteasome inhibitors interfere with this action, resulting in the death of myeloma cells.

-• Bortezomib (Velcade) was approved as a single agent (a drug used alone) in 2008 and is now often given in combination with other treatments as a first-line therapy for multiple myeloma.
+Bortezomib (Velcade) was initially approved in 2003 and is now often given as part of combination therapy for the first-line treatment of multiple myeloma.
 It is typically given as a shot subcutaneously (under the skin).

-• Carfilzomib (Kyprolis) was approved as a single agent in 2012.
+Carfilzomib (Kyprolis) was approved as a single agent in 2012.
 In 2016, its approval was expanded for use in combination with the immunomodulatory drug lenalidomide and dexamethasone, a corticosteroid.
 Carfilzomib is given intravenously (through a needle into a vein).

-• Ixazomib (Ninlaro) was approved in 2015 to be taken in combination with lenalidomide and dexamethasone.
+Ixazomib (Ninlaro) was approved in 2015 to be taken in combination with lenalidomide and dexamethasone.
 Given in pill form, this combination is usually given after other drugs have been tried.

 Monoclonal Antibodies